 The Fund aims to achieve this investment objective by investing primarily in equity and equity linked securities of issuers (such as debentures, Global and American depository receipts, notes or preferred stock) traded on exchanges or recognised markets located in Emerging Markets (as defined below).
 Where it is not possible to invest in such equity and equity linked securities of issuers that are either traded on exchanges or recognised markets located in Emerging Markets the Fund may also invest in such securities located in developed markets but which derive a significant portion of their revenue, earnings, assets, costs or employees from or in Emerging Markets, and that are trading at a discount to their perceived intrinsic value.
 The Fund will invest in markets that are typically those of poorer or less developed countries and other countries which typically exhibit lower levels of economic and/or capital market development, and higher levels of share price and currency volatility ("Emerging Markets").
 The securities may be denominated in any currency, including multinational currencies such as the Euro.
 The Fund may invest in non-US issuers through depositary receipts and participatory notes.
-The Fund is expected to invest typically in countries that are included within the MSCI Emerging Markets Index.
+The Fund may also invest in frontier market countries, which are a subset of and are the least developed amongst the Emerging Markets, with less developed capital markets and lower liquidity ("Frontier Markets").
+The Fund is expected to invest typically in countries that are included within the MSCI Emerging Markets (Net) USD Index (NDUEEGF) (the "Benchmark") and may invest in countries that are included within the MSCI Frontier Markets Index.
 However in addition, the Fund may also invest to a lesser extent in countries that are classified by MSCI as developed markets, and which share some of the characteristics of Emerging Markets as defined above.

-The Fund may also invest up to 5% of its Net Asset Value in Emerging Markets which do not form part of the MSCI Emerging Markets Index.
+The Fund may also invest up to 10% of its Net Asset Value in Emerging Markets which do not form part of the Benchmark.
+Furthermore, the Fund may invest up to 10% of its Net Asset Value in Frontier Markets which do not form part of the Benchmark and are included in the MSCI Frontier Markets Index.